iusrepo/ius.io/docs/FAQs.md

 * `yum install phpMyAdmin php56u-{bcmath,cli,common,gd,mbstring,mcrypt,mysqlnd,process,tidy,xml}`
 * `yum install phpMyAdmin php70u-{bcmath,cli,common,gd,json,mbstring,mcrypt,mysqlnd,process,tidy,xml}`

+Alternatively, you can use dnf which has much better dependency resolution capabilities, and allows for a much easier installation.
+See [this FAQ][dnf faq] for more information.

+* `dnf install phpMyAdmin php56u-common`
+* `dnf install phpMyAdmin php70u-common`

 #### I'm trying to install composer, but yum is failing with errors from IUS packages.
 Why?

 See the previous question regarding phpMyAdmin.